Kong/docs.konghq.com/app/_src/mesh/features/meshglobalratelimit.md

           Env: REDIS_AUTH" > values.yaml
     ```

-1. Now we can deploy our control plane
+1. Now we can deploy our control plane:

     ```bash
     kumactl install control-plane --values values.yaml | kubectl apply -f -
     ```

-1. We now have our control plane with ratelimit setup, so we can install demo app
+1. We now have our control plane with ratelimit setup, so we can install the demo app:

     ```bash
     kumactl install demo | k apply -f -